 Parashat Vayechi opens with Jacob living in Egypt.
-The opening words, “Vayechi – and Jacob lived,” indicates that Jacob’s time in Egypt were his happiest.
+The opening words, “Vayechi – and Jacob lived,” indicate that Jacob’s time in Egypt was his happiest.
 The family was reunited, Joseph was the Viceroy and the family is safe from the famine.

 But Jacob is concerned for the future.
 He summons Joseph and makes him swear that he, Jacob, will be buried in the land of Israel.
 With the promise, Jacob prepares for his death.
 He summons first Joseph and tells him that his two sons, Ephraim and Menashe, will inherit a portion in the Promised land.
 The land would be divided into 12 portions, with Joseph receiving a double portion.
 Levi would have no portion, as he was to be the servant in the Temple.